Manishearth/manishearth.github.io/source/drafts/fraud.md

 Furthermore, personal heuristics are only a part of the story: institutions have heuristics too.
 American consumer banking protections[^regulations] draw a strong red line between who authorized a transfer: if someone gained access to your account and did a fraudulent transfer, you'll be made whole by the bank.
 On the other hand, if you've been convinced to move money, even for illegitimate reasons, you may be able to report a crime but nobody is under any obligation to make you whole.
 This might make sense in a world where "stolen password" is easier than a targeted, manual "send us money" con, but that's changing[^fraud-cost].

  [liar]: https://en.wikipedia.org/wiki/Liar%27s_dividend
- [^regulations]: See Regulation E. Different countries have different regimes, the UK [recently passed a law](https://www.gov.uk/government/news/new-powers-for-banks-to-combat-fraudsters) that requires banks to make whole customers who were tricked into transfering money.
+ [^regulations]: See Regulation E. Different countries have different regimes, the UK [recently passed a law](https://www.gov.uk/government/news/new-powers-for-banks-to-combat-fraudsters) that requires banks to make whole customers who were tricked into transferring money.
 It's unclear to me if this is in response to LLMs, but it's from 2024 and I do not have a great impression of the UK legislature's understanding of tech, so probably not.
  [^fraud-cost]: This isn't to say that Reg E-style "the bank is required to make whole anyone who gets scammed" is the right call here either: too many costs moved onto the banks and they may start choosing to not do business with people who are likely to get scammed.
 Someone who understands this field more than I could probably suggest workable, concrete, steps that institutions (both banks and regulators) might be smart in taking.